Indian-Youth-Climate-Network/Agents-of-Change-Study-Resources/README.md

 ### It contains educational/training content contributed by various domain experts who participated in Agents of Change workshops.

-#### Please feel free to contribute miscellaneous content to this repository anytime by writing us at contact@iycn.in
+#### Please feel free to contribute miscellaneous content to this repository anytime by writing to us at contact@iycn.in

 ## Opportunities for Youth In Circular Economy